Philip MacDonald

-Philip MacDonald (5 November 1900 – 10 December 1980) was a British-born writer of fiction and screenplays, best known for thrillers.
+Philip MacDonald (5 November 1900 – 10 December 1980) was a British-born writer of fiction and screenplays.
+He is known for his Anthony Gethryn series, which started with The Rasp (1924).

 Life and work

 MacDonald was born in London, the son of author Ronald MacDonald and actress Constance Robertson, and grandson of the fiction writer and Christian minister George MacDonald.
 During World War I he served with the British cavalry in Mesopotamia, later trained horses for the army, and was a show jumper.
 He also raised Great Danes.
 After marrying the writer F. Ruth Howard, he moved to Hollywood in 1931.
 He was one of the most popular mystery writers of the 1930s, and between 1931 and 1963 wrote many screenplays along with a few radio and television scripts.